-The main goal of this paper is to tease apart the two versions of the stem-level vs. word-level divide presented in sections 2.3 and 2.4 for French.
-This question also has theoretical implications beyond French.
-As anticipated in Section 1, phonetically based theories of phonotactics hold that phonotactic asymmetries ultimately reflect perceptual and articulatory asymmetries (Ohala 1990; 1992; Steriade 1997; Flemming 2002; Stanton 2017; Storme 2019).
+2.5 Implications for phonetically based theories of phonotactic constraints that phonotactic asymmetries ultimately reflect perceptual and articulatory asymmetries (Ohala 1990; 1992; Steriade 1997; Flemming 2002; Storme 2019).
 According to these theories, the same phonotactic asymmetries should be reflected across the grammar's morphosyntactic domains if the same phonetic asymmetries among segments hold across these domains.
 Under the default assumption that segmental properties are largely independent from morphosyntactic context, these theories of phonotactics are more directly compatible with the hypothesis of weakly distinct phonologies across domains in (8).